 This template shall be filled by the insurance and reinsurance undertakings where a recoverable is recognised in relation to the reinsurer (even if all contracts with that reinsurer have terminated).

 The template collects information on reinsurers and not on separate treaties.
 All ceded technical provisions, including those ceded under Finite reinsurance (as defined in S.30.03 Column C0060), must be completed.
 This also means that if an SPV or a syndicate of Lloyd's acts as a reinsurer the SPV or the syndicate must be listed.

+Undertakings shall take into account all amounts in all currencies and convert them into the reporting currency as applicable.